bumoproject/bumo-docs-en/docs/keypair_generator_user_guide.md

 <img src="/docs/assets/keypairgenerator_1.png" style= "margin-left: 20px">

 Click the **Generator** button to directly generate a random account address and private key.
+Specific use steps can refer to [Keypair Guide](../keypair_guide).

 <img src="/docs/assets/keypairgenerator_2.png" style= "margin-left: 20px">

 **Attention**: The generated private key must be backed up and saved.
 Once lost, your BUs are likely to be stolen by others.